Musimanz/SwiftCuisine-Final/README.md

 ### ⚠️ Important Deployment Note
 The **live Vercel preview showcases the frontend client only**.

-To avoid the ongoing costs of hosting database clusters and GPT API credits, the **live backend API is currently inactive**.
+To avoid the ongoing costs of hosting server instances and GPT API credits, the **live backend API is currently inactive**.

 # API Documentation